 Creamy Southwest Corn Dip

-As seen in: Start Your Meal with a Zing
+Section: Start Your Meal with a Zing

 This addictive creamy corn dip combines southwest corn, Rotel tomatoes with green chilies, cheddar cheese, and green onions in a rich base of cream cheese and sour cream.
 Seasoned with black pepper, garlic powder, salt, and fresh cilantro, it's incredibly simple to prepare - just mix all ingredients and refrigerate for at least 2 hours to allow flavors to meld.
 Perfect with tortilla chips, this crowd-pleasing appetizer keeps for up to 4 days in the fridge.
 For variations, try it warm with extra cheese under the broiler or add jalapeños for extra heat.